Macrotia - Large Ears & Lobes

 It is very common for bad otoplasty surgery to leave an ear long and thin.
 In the pictures below, the goal was to rebalance it to look more natural and less angular.

 Occasionally one large ear becomes smaller, perhaps after an accident or because a tumour has been removed, for example, but after reconstructive surgery, it ends up looking the more attractive of the two, so the larger ear can be reduced in size to match.

 In patients with neurofibromatosis, the ear is often enlarged and in the wrong place on the side of the head.
 Some lymph tissue growths can involve the ear and sometimes block the ear canal.

-The procedure to treat large ears is known as Ear Reduction (click here for more information).
+The procedure to make big ears smaller is known as Ear Reduction.

 It is possible to reduce only the top part of the ear (the upper pole), the lobe, or both the upper pole and the lobe at the same time, as below, where the goal was to make the ear more petite and feminine:

 Reduction of the size of large ear lobes is a common request.
 Normal ear lobes are mostly fleshy, with only a small cartilage component and it is possible to make them significantly smaller.
 Old, badly sited piercings can be removed at the same time.

 A swollen earlobe is common when a giant birthmark involves the ear.

 Normal-sized ear lobes which stick out from the rest of the ear can also be corrected with a modified version of this technique.
 Stick-out earlobes can be set back and made smaller in a single procedure.